JediVision-Software/jedi-temple/authentication-and-security/README.md

 "Authenticated" requests must contain `Authorization` header.

-`Authorization: Basic YWRtaW46YWRtaW4=` is Base64 encoded admin / admin credentials (username: admin, password: admin)
+`Authorization: Basic YWRtaW46YWRtaW4=` is Base64 encoded credentials (username: admin, password: admin)

 _Must know_:
 - Credentials are Base64 encoded.
 So it can be easily decoded. **IMPORTANT: Not encrypted**